Dublin City Artillery Militia: History

 The unit was raised in Dublin in December 1854 under the title of Dublin City Artillery Militia.
 The first commanding officer (CO), appointed on 17 November 1854, was Lieutenant-Colonel-Commandant the Hon.
-Robert French Handcock, son of Lord Castelmaine and a Half-pay RA Captain.
+Robert French Handcock, son of Lord Castlemaine and a Half-pay RA Captain.

 At first the headquarters (HQ) was at Lucan, Dublin, transferring to Dublin City in 1861.
 Training of the Irish Militia was suspended in 1866.
 When training resumed in 1871 the acting CO following Handcock's death was Major Francis de Burgh, who was promoted to Lt-Col on 17 December that year.
 Longstanding officers of the unit continued to be promoted to the command: Lt-Col W.J.N.
 Magill on 31 August 1878, Lt-Col W.C.
 Dickenson on 18 November 1896, and Lt-Col William L. Smythe on 14 February 1903.

 Following the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned places in an order of battle of the 'Garrison Army' to Militia Artillery units: the Dublin City Artillery's war station was in the Plymouth defences.